Developer Notes #

 - Start the Hugo development server:

-- Make your changes and review the output.
+hugo serve - Make your changes and review the output.

 - Commit and push your changes